bihealth/sodar-core-legacy/docs/source/breaking_changes.rst

 - Numerous required Python packages (see ``requirements/*.txt``)

 Please go through your site requirements and update dependencies accordingly.
-For stability, it is still recommended to use exact version numbers for Python requirements in your SODAR Core based site.
+For project stability, it is still recommended to use exact version numbers for Python requirements in your SODAR Core based site.

 If you are overriding the ``projectroles/base_site.html`` in your site, make